-In addition to individual counseling, consultation, workshops, and walk in hours, we also offer case-management appointments for students wanting to get connected to other off-campus resources such as on-going medication management, ADD/ADHD/learning disability assessments, alcohol and drug treatment, support for eating disorders, etc. Referrals to other departments on campus such as the Office of the Chaplain, Career Services, Accessible Education Services, Academic Support, etc. are frequently made.
+In addition to individual counseling, consultation, workshops, and walk in hours, we also offer case-management appointments for students wanting to get connected to other off-campus resources such as on-going medication management, ADD/ADHD/learning disability assessments, alcohol and drug treatment, support for eating disorders, etc. Referrals to other departments on campus such as the Office of Spiritual and Religious Life, Career Services, Accessible Education Services, Academic Support, etc. are frequently made.
 Group counseling may be offered based on need and availability.
 Lastly, we offer crisis support and referral options.

 9. What if I call after office hours?